Visit our Facebook pages:

 The Art of Jean Birkenstein Washington

-Robin Washington grew up in Chicago in a family of black and Jewish civil rights activists.
-Participating in sit-ins and protests when he was three years old, today he recalls those events fondly as family outings.
+Born in Chicago in a family of black and Jewish civil rights activists, Washington participated in sit-ins and marches beginning when he was a toddler, events now documented as history-changing but that he recalls fondly as family outings.